SteJSch/unduwave/docs/source/installation.rst

 ===============================
 Linux
 ===============================
-| You need working git and python3 installations for thus guide to work.
+| You need working git and python3 installations for this guide to work.

 Open a terminal in the folder where you want to have unduwave.
 Type: